wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.     Expires September 22, 2016              [Page 16]
+Contavalli, et al.       Expires October 7, 2016               [Page 16]

-Internet-Draft        Client Subnet in DNS Queries            March 2016
+Internet-Draft        Client Subnet in DNS Queries            April 2016

-   If an Intermediate Nameserver receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST forward the query as-is and MUST NOT replace it with more accurate address information.
+   If an Intermediate Nameserver receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST NOT include client address information in queries made to resolve the that client's request.

    If for any reason the Intermediate Nameserver does not want to use the information in an ECS option it receives (too little address